hmrc/help-frontend/docs/adr/0002-global-filter-for-language-selection.md

 ## Decision Drivers

 * Users being unable to choose the desired language without having been on hmrc pages previously.
-* We have one page in another repo where we set the language, so we had a precedent for doing this.
+* We have another page in help-frontend where we set the language, so we had a precedent for doing this.

 ## Considered Options